BioinfoMachineLearning/cryo2struct/README.md

 The Cryo2StructData Dataverse comprises the Full Cryo2StructData (https://doi.org/10.7910/DVN/FCDG0W) along with its associated trained deep transformer model and data split (https://doi.org/10.7910/DVN/SXNYRE).
 Similarly, within the Cryo2StructData Dataverse, you will find the Small Subsample (https://doi.org/10.7910/DVN/CGUENL) of the complete Cryo2StructData companied by its respective trained deep transformer model and data splits (https://doi.org/10.7910/DVN/DTV4JF).
 Finally, the test dataset can be access here: https://doi.org/10.7910/DVN/2GSSC9 .

 ## Description of the dataset
 The dataset can be accessed using the above dataset download link.
 The protein structures and cryo-EM density maps can be visualized using tools such as: [UCSF ChimeraX](https://www.cgl.ucsf.edu/chimerax/index.html).
-The dataset follows the format described below:
+The dataset follows the format described below, and please read the subsequent section describing what these data mean.
 ```text
 cryo2struct
 ├── metadata.csv